Salting Steaks Before Grilling – Why, When, and How?

 It’s true with nearly every dish you want to make.
 Seasoning is part of the cooking process, not a salt shaker on the table.

 But there is more than one way of salting steaks before grilling that can yield delectable results.
-Let’s look at some methods for dry brining steaks, why you would want to try it, and what can go wrong.
+Let’s look at some methods for dry-brining steaks, why you would want to try it, and what can go wrong.

 Pin this for later: